lubeda/EspHoMaTriXv2/README.md

   b: 200
 ```

-A positive progress value i getting greener on its way to 100 a negative value is going to red.
+A positive progress value is getting greener on its way to 100 a negative value is going to red.

 #### long text without an icon